CDCgov/cfa-tnd-ve-widget/docs/primer_short.md

 ### General derivation

 Consider a set of disjoint symptom statuses $\{ S_i \}$.
-This set can be very large; it is not just "cough" and "cough and 102 degree fever" but instead includes a whole universe of types of coughs, fevers, chills, etc.
+This set can be very large: it need not reference crude categories like "symptomatic" vs. not, or "cough" and "fever," but instead includes a whole universe of types of coughs, fevers, chills, etc.

+We emphasize that these statuses are _disjoint_.
+Every person has is in exactly one symptom state.
+So if you consider only cough and fever, then you need states like "no symptoms," "cough and not fever," "fever and not cough," and "both cough and fever."
+The symptom states form a partition, so for every event $X$, we have $P[X] = \sum_i P[X, S_i]$.

 These symptoms will determine the probability that a person seeks a test and the probability that, having sought a test, they will receive it (since, in practice, the TND will have some inclusion/exclusion criteria related to symptoms).
 We do not separately observe test-seeking and test-receiving, so we consider probabilities like $P[T | S_i, V]$ that encapsulate both processes.